 May Wakamatsu, MD, a urogynecologist at Massachusetts General Hospital, says, for women, most bladder control problems can be improved without surgery.
-She advises her patients to drink less liquids and try specific exercises first.
+She advises her patients to drink normal amounts of liquids and try specific exercises first.

 One in four women has a pelvic floor disorder.